-With autumn here and winter along soon after, you’ll need to make sure you’re protected from wet conditions.
+With the colder months fast approaching, you’ll need to make sure you’re protected from wet conditions.
 There’s nothing worse than hiking or walking and getting wet socks.
-Not only is it uncomfortable - and cold - but it can lead to blisters, and you don’t want that.
+Not only is it uncomfortable (and cold) but it can lead to blisters, and you don’t want that.
+No one wants that.

 A gaiter is a fabric guard that covers the gap between your trousers and your walking boots.

-The purpose of gaiters is to, simply, protect your feet and lower leg from moisture or debris while on a hike or walk.
+The whole purpose of gaiters is to protect your feet and lower leg from moisture or debris while on a hike or walk.

-Most often, gaiters will be used as a shield against moisture - this can be rain or if you’re hiking through snow.
-They stop your feet, ankles and lower leg from being vulnerable.
-Aside from protection against moisture, gaiters can also stop mud and debris, such as stones, thorns or branches from entering your boot.
+Most often, gaiters will be used as a shield against moisture – this can be rain or if you’re hiking through snow.
+They stop your feet, ankles, and lower leg from being vulnerable.
+Aside from protection against moisture, gaiters can also stop mud and debris, such as stones, thorns, or branches from entering your boots.

-Typically, it’s always best to use walking gaiters if you know you’ll be hiking near or through water and snow.
+Typically, it’s always best to use walking gaiters if you know you’ll be hiking near or through muddy terrain, water, and/or snow.
 This will include walking while or after it’s been raining.
-You may need to cross a brook or stream, walk through wet long grass or over snowy ground.
+You may need to cross a brook or stream, walk through wet long grass, or over snowy ground.

 The most commonly found type in the walking and hiking community, full-length gaiters can measure around 15 to 18-inches tall.
 They offer the best protection to your lower leg, especially from, but not limited to, water and wet conditions.
 They will also protect you from dirt and debris.
 Designed for rugged conditions, these are popular among serious hikers as the classic accessory.
 Ideal for safely sealing in your lower half, they are the classic design.